 Other abnormal results may be due to:

 The most common type of contrast (dye) used is gadolinium.
 It is very safe.
-Allergic reactions to the substance rarely occur.
-However, gadolinium can be harmful to patients with kidney problems who require dialysis.
+Allergic reactions to this dye are rare.
+However, gadolinium can be harmful to people with kidney problems that need dialysis.
 If you have kidney problems, please tell your health care provider before the test

 Chou R, Qaseem A, Owens DK, Shekelle P; for the Clinical Guidelines Committee of the American College of Physicians.
 Diagnostic Imaging for Low Back Pain: Advice for High-Value Health Care From the American College of Physicians.
 Ann Intern Med.
 2011 Feb 1;154(3):181-189.

 Wilkinson ID, Paley MNJ.
 Magnetic resonance imaging: basic principles.
 In: Grainger RC, Allison D, Adam, Dixon AK, eds.
 Diagnostic Radiology: A Textbook of Medical Imaging.
 5th ed.
 New York, NY: Churchill Livingstone; 2008:chap 5.

 Katz JN, Harris MB.
 Clinical practice.
 Lumbar spinal stenosis.
 N Engl J Med.
 2008;358(8):818-825.